-Pasture - Livestock
+Pasture - Livestock (things to consider)

-- 1. Pasture land is recommended to be at least 20 acres or part of a larger operation with adequate access to water. - 2.
-Pasture must be properly fenced to contain livestock. - 3.
-The following are the recommendations for stocking rates & acreage: Cows 10 cows of breeding age or equivalent/ 20 Acres, Goats 20 goats or sheep of breeding age or equivalent/ Acreage determined on Individual Basis, Horse Farm 3 registered brood mares in production annually/ 10 Acres, Hogs 10 Brood Sows in production annually/ Acreage determined on Individual Basis, Alpacas 4 females & 1 male/ 5 Acres. - 4.
-Receipts from the purchase or sale of livestock and expenses incurred from the AG operation will be required.
-This applies even if the property is leased, income and expenses from the lessee must be provided. - 5.
-An indicated effort has been made to maintain and care sufficiently for this type land, i.e. fertilizing, mowing, weeding, and herbicide application for removal of unwanted or toxic vegetation etc. - 6.
-An Agricultural Farm (Business) Plan should be submitted with the application. - 7.
-In reference to livestock in relation to parcel size (and by way of example only), one cow on a one acre parcel would not be construed as a commercial agricultural operation, while 50 cows on 100 acres could be.
-The capability of the soil and grass is considered as to the carrying capacity for the livestock for each parcel. - 8.
-If property is not leased, owner must show tangible personal property return is filed for equipment used in the operation. - 9.
-If property is leased, it must be in effect as of January 1st and contain full contact information for lessee and a copy of the current lease must be furnished with the application. - 10.
-Specialty livestock will be considered on a case by case basis. - 11.
-Any licenses, permits, or agricultural certificates required by federal, state or local governments should be submitted. - 12.
-To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis. - 13.
-Best Management Practices should be the guide for stocking and management of the operation.
+1. Pasture land is recommended to be at least 10 acres OR part of a larger operation.
+Pasture must be properly fenced to contain livestock.

+2. What type operation and if it's a commercial or personal use and a hobby.
+(Florida Law requires good faith commercial intent)

+3. Receipts from the purchase or sale of livestock and expenses incurred from the AG operation will be required.
+This could be asked for even if the property is leased.

+4. An indicated effort has been made to maintain and care sufficiently for this type land, i.e. fertilizing, mowing, weeding, and herbicide application for removal of unwanted or toxic vegetation etc.

+5. An Agricultural Farm (Business) Plan should be submitted with the application.
+(Remember, we are looking for commercial intent.)

+6. In reference to livestock in relation to parcel size (and by way of example only), one cow on a one acre parcel would not be construed as a commercial agricultural operation, while 50 cows on 100 acres could be.
+(One cow per every two acres is suggested as minimum.)
+The capability of the soil and grass is considered as to the carrying capacity for the livestock for each parcel.
+Also what type of livestock operation and whether or not there is a bull or artificial insemination for reproduction, or if it's a yearling operation and livestock is bought and sold on a yearly basis.

+7. If property is leased, it must be in effect as of January 1st and contain full contact information for lessee and a copy of the current lease must be furnished with the application.

+8. Specialty livestock will be considered on a case by case basis and whether it is a commercial operation or just a hobby.

+10. Any licenses, permits, or agricultural certificates required by federal, state or local governments should be submitted.

+11. To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis.

+Levy County Property Appraiser Agricultural Classification Guidelines